 Tourism Authority of Thailand

-The Royal Thai Government established the Tourist Organisation on 18 March, 1960, to promote and market Thailand as a tourist destination among both international and local travellers.
-In 1963, it was renamed as the Tourist Organisation of Thailand (TOT), under which Thailand’s first international tourist office was opened in New York in 1965 and first domestic office in Chiang Mai in 1968.
+The Royal Thai Government established the Tourist Organisation on 18 March, 1960, to promote and market Thailand as a tourist destination to both international and local travellers.
+In 1963, it was renamed the Tourist Organisation of Thailand (TOT), with Thailand’s first international tourist office opening in New York in 1965 and the first domestic office opening in Chiang Mai in 1968.

-Now in its 57th year with headquarters in Bangkok, 38 offices in Thailand and 27 offices overseas, TAT is one of the key fundamentals that help make Thailand one of the world’s favourite destinations for international travellers.
-The number of visitor arrivals grew from 81,000 tourists in 1960 to 32.59 million in 2016
+Now in its 57th year with headquarters in Bangkok, 38 offices in Thailand and 27 offices overseas, TAT has helped Thailand become a preferred destination among international travellers.
+The number of visitor arrivals grew from 81,000 tourists in 1960 to 32.6 million in 2016

-The Visit Thailand Year campaign was re-launched in 1987 to mark the fifth cycle (60th) birthday of His Majesty the Late King Bhumibhol Adulyadej.
-The success of this was shown in the number of visitor arrivals, which grew 24 per cent from 2.8 million to 3.4 million in 1987.
+Visit Thailand Year 1987: This campaign was re-launched in 1987 to mark the 60th birthday of King Bhumibhol Adulyadej.
+The year saw 3.4 million visitor arrivals.

-Thailand Grand Invitation 2006: Millions of people worldwide had the chance to witness Thailand’s many spectacular royal events including the magnificent Royal Barge Procession as the country commemorated the 60th Anniversary of His Majesty the Late King Bhumibhol Adulyadej’s accession to the throne in 2006.
+Thailand Grand Invitation 2006: Millions of people came to see spectacular royal events as Thailand commemorated the 60th anniversary of King Bhumibhol Adulyadej’s accession to the throne in 2006.
 The kingdom welcomed 13.8 million visitors.

 Thailand Talk to the World 2007: Thailand celebrated the 80th birthday of King Bhumibhol Adulyadej, and the TAT launched a ‘Thailand Talk to the World’ TV commercial to encourage travellers to visit Thailand.
 The year saw 14.46 million arrivals.